Maximum drawdown, recovery, and momentum: Factor analysis

 \subsection{Monthly momentum strategies}

-Regression intercepts and factor loadings for the alternative momentum strategies are given in Table \ref{tbl_carhart_regression_mddr_momentum_monthly_6_6_momentum_us_spx}.
+Regression intercepts and factor loadings of the alternative momentum strategies are given in Table \ref{tbl_carhart_regression_mddr_momentum_monthly_6_6_momentum_us_spx}.
 Except for the recovery strategy, all intercepts of the regression model are positive.
-In particular, the maximum drawdown portfolios outperform the cumulative return strategy, if there exist no factor returns.
+In particular, the maximum drawdown portfolios outperform the cumulative return strategy in factor-adjusted return.
 Additionally, the alpha of the M portfolio is not only statistically significant but also the largest one.

 Most alternative strategies are exposed to the market, the size and the momentum factors.
 Different factor structures are found with respect to types of the stock selection rules.
 The first class of the ranking rules are the selection rules associated with maximum drawdown.
-Alphas of the maximum drawdown related portfolios are greater than other portfolios including the traditional momentum.
-Moreover, higher $R^2$ values indicate that larger portions of the performances by the maximum drawdown portfolios are explained by the Carhart four-factor model.
+Factor-adjusted returns of the maximum drawdown-related portfolios are greater than those of other portfolios including the traditional momentum.
+Moreover, higher $R^2$ values indicate that larger portions of the performance by the maximum drawdown portfolios are explained by the Carhart four-factor model.

-Contrary to the maximum drawdown-based portfolios, the R portfolio exhibits a smaller intercept than other strategies, and a negative intercept is obtained only by the R portfolio.
-The recovery portfolio is not related to the market and the size factors.
-Meanwhile, it is dependent on the value and the momentum factors. $R^2$ values are relatively lower.
+Contrary to the maximum drawdown-based portfolios, the R portfolio exhibits a smaller intercept than other strategies, and it is the only negative intercept.
+The recovery portfolio is not significantly related to the market factor and the size factor.
+Meanwhile, it is dependent on the value factor and the momentum factor. $R^2$ values are relatively lower.

-Performances of the winner and the loser baskets in each portfolio are well-explained by the Carhart four-factor model with high $R^2$ values.
+For each portfolio, the performance of the ranking baskets is well-explained by the Carhart four-factor model with high $R^2$ values.
+It is noteworthy that the long (short) baskets from the maximum drawdown measures outperform (underperform) the benchmark long (short) basket.
 The differences in intercept and factor loading with respect to ranking criterion are originated from the characteristics in the factor structure of each basket.
-The winner basket of the recovery momentum strategy not only has a smaller intercept but also exhibits large exposure on the market factor than the other winner basket.
-Meanwhile, the maximum drawdown loser has the smallest alpha which is the only statistically-significant intercept.
+The winner basket of the recovery momentum strategy exhibits not only a smaller intercept but also large exposure on the market factor than the other winner basket.
+Meanwhile, the maximum drawdown loser gains the smallest alpha which is the only statistically-significant intercept.
 The M portfolio is significantly exposed to all the Carhart factors.